 Let’s unpack this.

-Someone who has chosen to follow your brand on Facebook, Twitter, Instagram or LinkedIn is more likely (although not guaranteed) to see your posts in a news feed, and this boosts potential impressions.
+Someone who has chosen to follow your brand on Facebook, Twitter, Instagram, LinkedIn or some other social media platform is more likely (although not guaranteed) to see a social media post from you in a news feed, and this boosts potential impressions.

 More impressions on a more reliable basis improve the odds of engagement such as likes and shares (assuming you’re sharing the right content – which again, CTR can clue you into).